-- 4.4.1 The scene investigator(s) shall review verify the scene boundaries and physical barriers established by the initial responding LEO to assess whether both protect the integrity of the scene.
+4.4.1 The scene investigator(s) shall verify the scene boundaries and physical barriers established by the initial responding LEO to assess whether both protect the integrity of the scene.
 The boundaries shall enclose the furthest, immediate physical evidence connected with the scene.
-Movement throughout the scene should be limited to essential scene investigation personnel only. - 4.4.2 The agency controlling the scene shall establish The scene investigator shall verify if a scene entry/exit log has been established.
-If such documentation has not been started, the scene investigator shall request/cause the process to begin. - a) Such logs shall include the documentation of all personnel entering or exiting the scene including the time of their arrival and departure and their reason for entry.
-Upon arrival, if such documentation has not been started, the scene investigator shall cause the process to begin.
+Movement throughout the scene should be limited to essential scene investigation personnel only.

+4.4.2 The scene investigator shall verify if a scene entry/exit log has been established.
+If such documentation has not been started, the scene investigator shall request/cause the process to begin.

-This log should not be the responsibility of those personnel tasked with processing the scene. - b) This log should not be the responsibility of those personnel tasked with processing the scene.
+- a) Such logs shall include the documentation of all personnel entering or exiting the scene including the time of their arrival and departure and their reason for entry. - b) This log should not be the responsibility of those personnel tasked with processing the scene.

-- 4.4.24.4.3 The scene investigator(s) shall ensure that a path for authorized personnel to enter and exit the scene has been established for the preservation of evidence. - 4.4.34.4.4 The scene investigator(s) shall ensure that a staging area is designated.
+4.4.3 The scene investigator(s) shall ensure that a path for authorized personnel to enter and exit the scene has been established for the preservation of evidence.

+4.4.4 The scene investigator(s) shall ensure that a staging area is designated.
 The staging area may be located in any secured area (e.g., vehicle, trailer, tent, or within a building).
-The staging area should be positioned outside of present or potential hazard zones but close enough to the incident to maintain command and deploy response resources. - 4.4.5 The scene investigator(s) shall establish an area areas or receptacles designated for waste, (e.g., general trash-, used PPE, biohazardous waste). - 4.4.5.1 In this area, biohazards and other hazardous materials shall be placed into marked receptacles designed for the hazard(s) and for the material(s) discarded.]. - 4.4.5.2 If it is not practical to placehave this area or receptacle within the staging area, an area shall be carefully chosen within a confined portion of the scene.
+The staging area should be positioned outside of present or potential hazard zones but close enough to the incident to maintain command and deploy response resources.

+4.4.5 The scene investigator(s) shall establish areas or receptacles designated for waste, (e.g., general trash, used PPE, biohazardous waste).

+4.4.5.1 In this area, biohazards and other hazardous materials shall be placed into marked receptacles designed for the hazard(s).

+4.4.5.2 If it is not practical to have this area or receptacle within the staging area, an area shall be carefully chosen within a confined portion of the scene.
 If this area is established within a scene, the scene investigator shall ensure the designated area has been documented, searched, and deemed safe to assume that role.

-All items secured therein shall be confined to the area and collected upon - 4.4.3.14.4.5.3 Upon departure from the scene, waste generated by the scene investigators shall be disposed of. - 4.4.4.4.6 The scene investigator(s) shall establish a secure area on scene for the temporary storage of evidence following initial collection in accordance with preserving evidence integrity and chain of custody.
+4.4.5.3 Upon departure from the scene, waste generated by the scene investigators shall be disposed of.

+4.4.6 The scene investigator(s) shall establish a secure area on scene for the temporary storage of evidence following initial collection in accordance with preserving evidence integrity and chain of custody.